Scott Pilgrim Takes Off: Accolades

-Future
+Sequel video game

-In an interview with Rolling Stone, O'Malley said of the series' future that there are no current plans for a second season, stating "I never say never, but right now, it seems like it would take about 50 different miracles simultaneously for another season to happen.
+In an interview with Rolling Stone, O'Malley said of the series' future that Netflix was unlikely to renew the series for a second season, stating "I never say never, but right now, it seems like it would take about 50 different miracles simultaneously for another season to happen.
 So we'll see."
-He confirmed in November 2024 that the series would not continue, as Netflix had only planned one season.
+He confirmed in November 2024 that the series would not continue on Netflix.

 In an interview with CBR in February 2024, Mary Elizabeth Winstead and Ellen Wong expressed that they would be happy to reprise their characters in any future Scott Pilgrim adaption, including a hypothetical sequel series to Takes Off.
 Winstead added that "if that creative spark is back, I think we would all be ready to tackle it again."
-An upcoming video game, Scott Pilgrim EX, will feature an original story set after the events of Takes Off.
+Consequently, a sequel video game to Takes Off, Scott Pilgrim EX, was ultimately released on March 3, 2026.